Ultimate Air Compressor Upgrades and Attachments

 Have you ever used a finish gun on a project that included both thick hardwood and thinner, softer woods?
 It's nearly impossible to set the regulator on your compressor so the nails sink into the hardwood without blasting through the soft stuff.
 And changing the pressure every time you encounter a different kind of wood is a huge waste of time.
 Install a regulator at the end of your air hose, and eliminate those trips back and forth to the compressor.

 The At-Hand Inline Air Regulator pictured above can adjust operating pressure from 40 to 140 psi and has a slim profile, so you'll hardly know it's there.
+Plus: This is the go-to gear all pros should have at the ready.

 Most compressor manufacturers recommend draining the tank after every use, and most compressor owners ignore that advice without serious consequences.
 Still, draining the tank is important, and the more often you do it, the better.
 As a compressor runs, water condenses inside the tank.
 That means rust.
 In extreme cases, you can even lose tank capacity.
 We've heard stories of tanks that held only half as much air because they were half full of water.